| Previous Page | Next Page | Index

-Circa 20 Jan 1797 Sailed from the Tagus with a Portuguese convoy and was subsequently, 6 Feb., joined off Cape St.-Vincent by a squadron detached from the Channel fleet.
+Circa 20 Jan 1797 departed from the Tagus with a Portuguese convoy and was subsequently, 6 Feb., joined off Cape St.-Vincent by a squadron detached from the Channel fleet.

 14 Feb 1797 Jervis's action with the Spanish off Cape St Vincent.

 31 Mar 1797 departed from Lisbon to blockade Cadiz.